Prometheus puppeteer tackles Scots grass weaver's story

 The play has taken Whitaker to Tiree, Benbecula and Mull and will be shown in Glasgow and Edinburgh later this year.

-He said: "Working on the play could not be more different from Prometheus."'Covered in goo'
+He said: "Working on the play could not be more different from Prometheus ."

 The blockbuster was released in cinemas in June and marked director Ridley Scott's return to the Alien franchise.